gatk-workflows/gatk4-germline-snps-indels/README.md

 in GVCF mode on a single sample according to GATK Best Practices.
 When executed the workflow scatters the HaplotypeCaller tool over the input bam sample using an interval list file.
-The output produced by the workflow will be a single GVCF file which can then be provided to the joint-discovery workflow along with several other GVCF files to call for variants simultaneously, producing a multisample VCF.
+The output produced by the workflow will be a single GVCF file which can then be provided to the JointGenotyping workflow along with several other GVCF files to call for variants simultaneously, producing a multisample VCF.
 The haplotypecaller-gvcf-gatk4 workflows default GVCF mode is useful when calling variants for several samples efficiently.
-However, for instances when calling variants for one or a few samples it is possible to have the workflow directly call variants and output a VCF file by setting the `make_gvcf` input variable to `true`.
+However, for instances when calling variants for one or a few samples it is possible to have the workflow directly call variants and output a VCF file by setting the `make_gvcf` input variable to `false`.

 #### Requirements/expectations
 - One analysis-ready BAM file for a single sample (as identified in RG:SM)